MakieOrg/Makie.jl/docs/src/functions.md

 # Functions

 The follow document lists the atomic plotting functions and their usage.
-These are the most atomic primitive which one can stack together to form more complex plots.
+These are the most atomic primitives which one can stack together to form more complex plots.

-For styling options of each function, see the keyword arguments list for each function -- consult the [Help functions](@ref).
+For general help about each function, consult the [Help functions](@ref).

+See [Plot function signatures](@ref) for the available plot function signatures.
+See [Plot attributes](@ref) for the available plot attributes.

 For a general overview of styling and to see the default parameters, refer to the chapter [Themes](@ref).